 At-Home Herpes Test

-- Test for the 2nd most common STI
+Tests for the 2nd most common sexually-transmitted infection

 - Lab results in 2–5 days

 - Free physician consultation for positives